DRKCTRL/Mica4U/README.md

 <details>
 <summary><strong>Method 2: Portable</strong></summary>

 1. Download the ZIP from the [Releases](https://github.com/DRKCTRL/Mica4U/releases) page
+   - Choose `Mica4U_portable_x64.zip` for 64-bit Windows (recommended for most users)
+   - Choose `Mica4U_portable_x86.zip` for 32-bit Windows
 2. Extract to any location
 3. Run `Mica4U.exe`

 </details>

 > **Note**: Both methods require admin rights.
+>
+> **Which version should I choose?**
+> - If you're using a modern computer with Windows 10/11, choose the x64 version
+> - If you're using an older computer or a 32-bit version of Windows, choose the x86 version
+> - If you're unsure, right-click on "This PC" or "My Computer", select "Properties", and check your "System type"

 ---